candypay/docs/docs/checkout/node-sdk.md

 ### `generateRedirectURL`

-The `generateRedirectURL` method returns the encoded checkout URL.
+The `generateRedirectURL` method returns the checkout URL.
 It takes in `session_id` as a parameter.
+The `generateRedirectURL` doesn't create a new checkout session rather it returns the URL via which the payment can be completed.

 ```ts
 const redirectURL = candypay.session.generateRedirectURL({